rjcmarkelz/NAASC-notes/README.md

 Cody Markelz (UC Davis)
 Nathan Miller (UW Madison)
-Input from: Malia Gehan and Noah Falghran (Danforth)
+Input from: Malia Gehan and Noah Fahlgren (Danforth)

 General Description:
 Space Rules: One room divided into two halves.
 The the learning half (blue)and the data half (red).
 Each half of the room has five themed tables: The blue tables are hardware, cloud computing, databases, image processing, data modeling.
 The red tables are are divided into the following classes: 3 tables have unsolved image based phenotyping problems, 1 table has solved image based phenotyping problems, 1 table is BYOD (bring your own data).